-[The College will present two honorary degrees at the May 2018 Commencement ceremonies.
+[The College presented two honorary degrees at the May 2018 Commencement ceremonies.

 Use this link to read about the other recipient, James H. Ottaway Jr.]